davesmiths/isIE/readme.md

 IE version correctly identified in: 10 (Win8), 9 (Win7), 8 (WinXP), 7 (Win Vista), 6 (WinXP)

 The possibility of a false positive is extremely low if not zero.
-Only browsers that can read Conditional Compilation comments set isIE to a value other than false.
-And as far as I know only IE uses these conditional comments.
+Only browsers that can read Conditional Compilation comments set isIE to a value other than false, and as far as I know only IE uses these conditional comments.

 In testing I found that the script detects the browser version even if the compatibility mode is changed (in IE 10, 9 and 8), for example if IE 10 is used in IE 7 mode, then IE 10 will be the detected version.